Frequently Asked Questions

 You may notice that we use the term autism rather than 'Autism Spectrum Disorder (ASD)'.

 'ASD' is the formal diagnostic term used in clinical manuals.
-However, many autistic individuals and families prefer language that feels more identity-affirming and less medicalised.
+However, many autistic people and their families prefer language that feels more identity-affirming and less medicalised.
 As a neuro-affirming service, we recognise autism as a naturally occurring neurodevelopmental difference - not a disorder - and we aim to use strengths-based, respectful language.

 In formal reports and documentation, we may refer to the diagnostic terminology only where required for clarity and access to services.
 We also recognise that language preferences vary, and we are always guided by the preferences of the individual and family wherever possible.